 It is our aim for you to be seen as soon as possible after your arrival.
-However, if the department is very busy, your appointment may be delayed.
+However, if the department is very busy your appointment may be delayed.
 The department looks after emergency patients who will be seen first if needed.

-A nurse will take you through to the admission room and ask you about your general health, to check if you are fit to have the procedure.
+A nurse will take you through to the admission room and ask you about your general health to check if you are fit to have the procedure.
 You will also be asked about your plans for getting home afterwards.

 The nurse will make sure you understand the procedure and discuss any further concerns or questions you may have.
-If you have not already done so and you are happy to go ahead, you will be asked to sign your consent form.
+If you are happy to go ahead, you will be asked to sign your consent form.